xcore/sc_multi_uart/doc/programming_guide.rst

 Initialisation
 ~~~~~~~~~~~~~~

 The initialisation and configuration process for both the RX and TX operations is the same.
 For configuration, the functions :c:func:`uart_rx_initialise_channel` or :c:func:`uart_tx_initialise_channel` are utilised.
-The flow is visualised in :ref:`fig_uart_init_flow` and a working example taken from the echo test application that is used for verification.
+The flow is visualised in :ref:`fig_uart_init_flow` and a working example taken from the app_sk_muart_com_demo application that is used for verification.

 .. _fig_uart_init_flow: